Is The Patient’s Sam Fortner Based on a Real Serial Killer?

 Image Credit: Suzanne Tenner/FX

 FX on Hulu’s psychological thriller series ‘The Patient’ revolves around Sam Fortner, a serial killer who abducts a therapist named Alan Strauss and holds him captive.
-After committing several murders, Sam wants to put an end to his killing spree and he seeks Alan’s help to do the same.
+After committing several murders, Sam wants to put an end to his killing spree, and he seeks Alan’s help to do the same.
 Even though Alan initially lets Sam know that they cannot do psychotherapy in an unsafe environment, the therapist eventually realizes that he should change Sam’s mind to stop him from possibly killing people, including himself, in the future.

 As the show progresses, we get to see an exploration of Sam’s psyche, making us invested in the character.
 Naturally, the viewers must be wondering whether the serial killer has a real-life counterpart.
 Here’s everything you need to know about the same!

 No, Sam Fortner is not based on a real serial killer.
-The character was conceived by creators of the show Joel Fields and Joe Weisberg.
-Fields and Weisberg wanted to do a show about therapy but with a thriller element driving the narrative forward so that it will not be just “people talking to each other.”
+The character was conceived by the creators of the show, Joel Fields and Joe Weisberg.
+Fields and Weisberg wanted to do a show about therapy but with a thriller element driving the narrative forward so that it would not be just “people talking to each other.”
 “We [Fields and Weisberg] thought, ‘Is there a way to add a thriller element that ratchets up the stakes and makes it fun but doesn’t knock out the realism and truth about therapy?’”
 Weisberg told USA Today regarding the origin of the show.

 Image Credit: Suzanne Tenner/FX